cyli029/GraphGIM/README.md

 - \[**August 2024**\] We propose [GraphGIM](https://github.com/cyli029/GraphGIM), a Molecular Graph Contrastive Learning Framework.

 ## Abstract
+\textbf{Background:} Learning molecular representations is crucial for accurate drug discovery.
+Using graphs to represent molecules is a popular solution, and many researchers have used contrastive learning to improve the generalization of molecular graph representations.
+\newline
-Learning molecular representations is crucial for accurate drug discovery.
-Using graphs to represent molecules is a popular solution and many researchers have used contrastive learning (CL) to improve the generalization of molecular graph representations.
-In this work, we revisit existing graph-based CL methods and find that these methods have limited diversity in the constructed sample pairs, resulting in insufficient performance gains.
-To alleviate the above challenge, we propose a novel molecular graph CL method via geometry image modeling, called GraphGIM, which enhances the diversity between sample pairs.
-GraphGIM is pre-trained on 2 million 2D graphs and multi-view 3D geometry images through CL.
-Furthermore, we find that as the convolutional layers processing the image become deeper, the information of feature maps gradually changes from global molecular-level information to local atomic-level information, which provides chemical information at different scales.
-Therefore, we propose two variants to further improve the performance of GraphGIM, called GraphGIM-M and GraphGIM-P, which fuse feature maps of different scales in the image using a weighted strategy and a prompt-based strategy, respectively.
-Extensive experiments show that GraphGIM and its two variants outperform state-of-the-art graph CL methods on eight molecular property prediction benchmarks from MoleculeNet and achieve competitive results with state-of-the-art methods.
+\textbf{Results:} In this work, we revisit existing graph-based contrastive methods and find that these methods have limited diversity in the constructed sample pairs, resulting in insufficient performance gains.
+To alleviate the above challenge, we propose a novel molecular graph contrastive learning method via geometry image modeling, called GraphGIM, which enhances the diversity between sample pairs.
+GraphGIM is pre-trained on 2 million 2D graphs and multi-view 3D geometry images through contrastive learning.
+Furthermore, we find that as the convolutional layers process the image becomes deeper, the information of feature maps gradually changes from global molecular-level information (molecular scaffolds) to local atomic-level information (molecular atoms and functional groups), which provides chemical information at different scales.
+Therefore, we propose two variants of GraphGIM, called GraphGIM-M and GraphGIM-P, which fuse feature maps of different scales in the image using a weighted strategy and a prompt-based strategy, respectively.
+\newline
+\textbf{Conclusions:} Extensive experiments show that GraphGIM and its two variants outperform state-of-the-art graph contrastive learning methods on eight molecular property prediction benchmarks from MoleculeNet and achieve competitive results with state-of-the-art methods.
+The code is available at https://github.com/cyli029/GraphGIM.

 ![framework](./assets/framework.png)